 Being Human is a great series to watch if you love the paranormal and think Stephanie Meyer's should go shoot herself.
 It's a show about (stick with me through this) a vampire, a werewolf, and a ghost all live in the same "flat."
 I know it sounds like an episode of Friend's, but I promise it's an engaging show.
 You'll thank me after the first half of the first episode.

-another interesting paranormal series to look into.
+Warehouse 13, though not British, is another interesting paranormal series to look into.
 You know at the end of Indiana Jones, they say it's being taken care of by "top men," and there's that iconic scene with the warehouse full of god-knows-what?
 The show's kinda like that, about people having to take care of all the paranormal, wibbly wobbly timey-wimey stuff.